 Control or restrict access to documents on unmanaged devices

-Earlier I wrote a blog post to block O365 files from being downloaded by an unknown device.
+Previously, I wrote a blog post to block downloading O365 files to an unknown device.
 We did this with the preview option within conditional access of Azure AD.
-In SharePoint or OneDrive for business this option also exists.
-In this blog we will go through the options and the differences.
-Also readcertainly the Azure AD security standards and in 15 steps to a digital workplace with Microsoft 365 E3 or E5.
+In SharePoint or OneDrive for business, this option also exists.
+In this blog we will briefly go through the options and through the differences.
+Also read definitely the Azure AD security standards and in 15 steps to a digital workplace with Microsoft 365 E3 or E5.

 Why limit access?
-Today, we use document data 'differently' than in the past.
-In the past, we had one fileserver and handled document data in a relatively natural way.
+Today we use document data "differently" than we used to.
+We used to have one file server and handle document data relatively mature.
 It was not so obvious to share documents except by e-mail.
-Attachments were not allowed to be large, often up to 10 mb.
-Today, there is a range of technological solutions for every challenge.
-Today, everyone is able to host their personal drive or organisation on private platforms.
-And then the question is: Do you want that?
+Attachments could not be large, often up to 10 mb.
+Today there is a range of technological solutions for every challenge.
+Everyone today is able to host their personal drive, or organization on private platforms.
+And then the question is: Do you want to?

 Start in the SharePoint portal

-In the SharePoint portal, under Policies - Access control - Unmanaged devices, you have the possibility to choose these 3 options:
+In the SharePoint portal, under Policies - Access Control - Unmanaged Devices you have the option to choose these 3 options:

-In this case we will choose Block limited web access.
+In this case, we choose block restricted web access.

-You have just created this policy through the changes in the SharePoint control panel.
+You just created this policy through the changes in the SharePoint control panel.

 You can see that this policy ensures that only the browser and modern authentication clients can connect to the above services.